 Register of public roads

-Under the Road Management Act, the Shire of Campaspe must keep a Register of Public Roads, showing the roads it’s responsible for.
+Under the Road Management Act, council must keep a Register of Public Roads, showing the roads it’s responsible for.
 Council and other authorities responsible for roads in Campaspe, such as VicRoads, will have separate registers.